AntiMatter568/DeepMASC/README-conda.md

    - **External Executable**: `python /path/to/gtf_relion4_run_select_class3d.py`

 2. In the "Input" tab:
-   - In "Input Particles" box, enter the path to the input data star file like `Class3D/job016/run_it025_data.star` (using the provided example) or your own `Class3D/jobXXX/run_it025_data.star`.
+   - In "Input particles" box, enter the path to the input data star file like `Class3D/job016/run_it025_data.star` (using the provided example) or your own `Class3D/jobXXX/run_it025_data.star`.

 3. In the "Params" tab, you can set the following parameters:
    - `gpus`: GPU IDs to use for CryoREAD prediction (required), e.g., `0` or `0,1,2`